 there is a confirmed case persons to support contact of exposed students and notification of exposed personal health departm.
 Physical Distancing: How for physical distancing of ing of Contacts: Actions that staff will take when e.
 Confirm that the school(s) have designated staff ct tracing, such as creation and submission of lists staff to the local health department and ersons.
 Each school must designate a person for ent to contact about COVID-19.
 The space and routines will be arranged to allow students and staff.
-The staff will take when the edition of the confidence of the contact and staff.
-The staff will take when the confirmation of the confidence of the co students in classrooms.
+The staff will take when the staff will take will take when the staff will take will take when the staff will take when the students in classrooms.
 Maximum: feet feet.
 If this is less than 6 feet, please explain why ain a minimum of at least 6 feet. ly Education: How staff will be trained and families application and enforcement of the plan. who have symptoms of C COVID-19 will be rapidly t hool officials will ensure that students and staff COVID-19 or have been exposed to someone with tested and what instructions they will be given lts.
 Below, please describe any planned periodic g cadence.
 Staff asymptomatic testin differ by tier: g cadence.
 Please note if testing cadence will have symptoms of COVID-19 will be rapidly to w school officials will ensure that students who D-19 or have been exposed to someone with tested and what instructions they will be given lts.
 Below, please describe any planned periodic sting cadence.
 Planned student testing of by tier: cadence.
-Please note if testing cadence will differ

-☐ Identification and Reporting of Cases: At all times, reporting of confirmed positive and suspected cases in students, staff and employees will be consistent with Reporting Requirements . ☐ Communication Plans: How the superintendent will communicate with students, staff, and parents about cases and exposures at the school, consistent with privacy requirements such as FERPA and HIPAA. □ Consultation: (For schools not previously open) Please confirm consultation with the following groups □ Labor Organization Name of Organization(s) and Date(s) Consulted: Name: □ Date: □ Parent and Community Organizations Name of Organization(s) and Date(s) Consulted: Name: □ Date: □ Date: If no labor organization represents staff at the school, please describe the process for consultation with school staff: For Local Educational Agencies (LEAs or equivalent) in PURPLE: Local Health Officer Approval: The Local Health Officer, for (state County) County has certified and approved the CSP on this date: If more than 7 business days have passed since the submission without input from the LHO, the CSP shall be deemed approved.
-Additional Resources:
+Please note if testing cadence will differ ро Identification and Reporting of Cases: At all times, reporting of confirmed ositive and suspected cases in students, staff and employees will be onsistent with Reporting Requirements . stu Communication Plans: How the superintendent will communicate with udents, staff, and parents about cases and exposures at the school, onsistent with privacy requirements such as FERPA and HIPAA.
+CC Consultation: (For schools not previously open) Please confirm onsultation with the following groups Labor Organization Name of Organization(s) and Date(s) Consulted: Name: Date: Parent and Community Organizations Name of Organization(s) and Date(s) Consulted: Name: Date: Date: The include of the school of the s - □ C: ar cal Educational Agencies (LEAs or equivalent) in PURPLE: Local Health Officer Approval: The Local Health Officer, for (state ounty) County has certified ad approved the CRP on this date: If more than 7 usiness days have passed since the submission without input from the onal Resources: